Following a healthy diet has many benefits, including building strong bones, protecting the heart, preventing disease, and boosting mood.

 A healthy diet typically includes nutrient-dense foods from all of the major food groups, including lean proteins, whole grains, healthy fats, and fruits and vegetables of many colors.
+Healthy eating habits also include replacing foods that contain trans fats, added salt, and sugar with more nutritious options.

 This article discusses the top 10 benefits of a healthful diet and the evidence behind them.